jina-ai/jina/docs/fundamentals/flow/client.md

 Client(host='grpcs://my.awesome.flow:1234')
 ```

-You can as well pass each relevant parameters as a keyword argument:
+You can as well pass each relevant parameter as a keyword argument:

 the following example is equivalent to the one above
 ```python